givanse/givanse/site/articles-bodies/centos-nginx-rails-mysql-ember.md

 ```

 And start the app.
 There are many ways of doing this (webrick, unicorn, etc).
-Just remember the port number where the app is running, we'll use it later.
+Just remember the port number where the app is running, we'll use it in the Nginx configuration.

 ## Nginx